Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations: Methods

 where $k_\mathrm{B}$ is Boltzmann’s constant, $T_\mathrm{eq}$ the equilibrium temperature of the planet, $g$ the planet’s surface gravity, and $\mu$ the mean molecular weight of the atmosphere (usually assumed as 2.3 for H$_2$/He atmospheres but refined using recent JWST data in this study).

 Previously, due to limited observational constraints, atmospheric thickness ($z$) was set as 1, 3, or 5 scale heights, with 5 scale heights being a commonly used assumption \citep[e.g.,][]{2019ExA....47...29E, 2024MNRAS.530.2166B}.
 However, with the aid of recent data release from JWST and its overlapping wavelength coverage with Twinkle, constraints on atmospheric composition have improved, enabling more precise estimates of atmospheric scale height and thickness above the optically thick continuum.
 Thus, we can derive a more realistic SNR and resolution needed for Twinkle to better retrieve the atmospheric chemical composition, and consequently, determine the number of observations required to achieve a given SNR.
 It is worth noting that the radiometric model employed in this study calculates Twinkle's observational errors assuming complete transit/eclipse coverage.
 However, observational availability of targets are influenced by Earth obstruction due to Twinkle's orbital configuration, causing Twinkle to sometimes capture partial transits or eclipse events, similar to the situation encountered by CHEOPS~\citep{2021ExA....51..109B}.
+The extent of transit or eclipse coverage depends on the target's declination, the satellite's orbital phase, and the ratio of the planet's orbital period to Twinkle's orbital period.
+Partial transits can still yield scientifically useful data but at reduced observing efficiency compared with full-coverage events.
+A detailed quantification of this efficiency factor, incorporating the effects of Earth obstruction and target-specific orbital geometry, will be addressed in a forthcoming time-domain simulation study.

-While for some exoplanets, the number of required observations is high, it is important to note that lowering spectral resolution can increase the SNR per wavelength bin and thus reduce the observational requirements.
-Although this method is widely used \citep[e.g.,][]{2014ApJ...793L..27K, 2014Sci...346..838S}, artificially reducing resolution in simulations introduces bias along the wavelength axis, particularly around spectral peaks.
-To prevent this bias, this study retrieves spectra at Twinkle’s full resolution.
-After the launch of Twinkle, the actual resolution adjustment will effectively improve this bias.
+While for some exoplanets, the number of required observations is high, it is important to note that lowering spectral resolution can increase the SNR per wavelength bin and thus achieve the desired SNR with fewer stacked observations.
+Although post-observation rebinning is widely used \citep[e.g.,][]{2014ApJ...793L..27K, 2014Sci...346..838S}, artificially reducing resolution in simulations introduces a loss of spectral information along the wavelength axis, particularly around spectral peaks.
+To avoid this, this study retrieves spectra at Twinkle's full native resolution.
+After launch, rebinning applied to real observational data---rather than to simulated spectra---will mitigate this limitation, as it preserves the full information content of the original observations.